Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 1.md

 Step 1:
 First, let's create a deployment of nginx, it’s called deploy.yml.
 Select deploy.yml to run the script.

-Next, we need to apply the deployment deploy.yml to the cluster.
-Select the below command.
+Next, we need to apply deploy.yml to the cluster.
+Select the command below.

 `kubectl apply -f deploy.yml
 `{{execute}}